RedisBloom/RedisBloom/docs/commands/bf.info.md

 - @array-reply with argument names and values (@simple-string-reply - @integer-reply pairs)
 - @error-reply on error (invalid arguments, key not exist, wrong key type, etc.)

-When an optional argument is specified: Either
+When an optional argument is specified, returns one of these replies:

 - @integer-reply - argument value
 - @error-reply on error (invalid arguments, key not exist, wrong key type, etc.)